A look at the options.

 Pallet Handling

-Is this actually a problem?
+Is this a problem?

 For individual pallets and loads, arguably not.
-There will of course be some circumstances where mechanical handling equipment is unavailable, or pallet loads cannot be broken down, a palletised fuel tank for a generator at a patrol base perhaps, but we can reasonably argue that this would not warrant investment in new systems.
+There will, of course, be some circumstances where mechanical handling equipment is unavailable, or pallet loads cannot be broken down.
+A palletised fuel tank for a generator at a patrol base, perhaps, but we can reasonably argue that this would not warrant investment in new systems.

 There might be a good argument for pallet trailers, but that will be the subject of another post.